Updated: Nov 15

 Electrical Devices Can Repel Sharks

 Electric shark deterrents are electronic devices which can be worn as anklets or attached to surf boards.
-They are designed to produce a voltage gradient at a specific pulse frequency, which over-stimulates a shark's electrosensory system; causing the shark to bolt away from the source (Huveneers et al, 2013, Egebert et al, 2019).
+They produce a voltage gradient at a specific pulse frequency, which over-stimulates a shark's electrosensory system.
+This causes the shark to bolt away from the source and not return (Huveneers et al, 2013).

 For example, when a device called No Shark (formerly Electronic Shark Defense System (ESDS)) (patented by Wilson Vinano) is active, it has been shown that the frequency of bites upon a bait is significantly reduced (Egebert et al, 2019).